Broadband Magnetless Isolation in a Flux-Pumped, Dispersion-Engineered Transmission Line: Numerical Demonstration

 \subsection{Isolation \& Insertion Loss}

-The transmission spectra shown in Fig.~\ref{fig:TransmissionSpectra} show good qualitative agreement between the analytical estimate (dashed line), obtained with Eq.~\eqref{eq:CoupledTLSRotatingFrame} for a two-mode system, and the HB simulations (solid lines) that accounts for impedance mismatch, nonlinearities and higher order mixing processes.
-As observed in Fig.~\ref{fig:TransmissionSpectra}, the proposed implementation can achieves more than $20\text{ dB}$ isolation over a bandwidth ranging from $4$ to $8\text{ GHz}$ with $500$ unit cells, a number which is realistic in low-loss superconducting technology \cite{Macklin2015,Ranzani2017,Planat2020,Ranadive2024,Chang2025,Wang2025,Gaydamachenko2025,Malnou2025,Kow2025}.
+The transmission spectrum shown in Fig.~\ref{fig:TransmissionSpectrum} shows good qualitative agreement between the analytical estimate (gray lines) obtained with Eq.~\eqref{eq:CoupledModes}, and the HB simulations (colored lines) that account for impedance mismatch, nonlinearities and higher order mixing processes.
+As observed in Fig.~\ref{fig:TransmissionSpectrum}, the proposed implementation achieves more than $20\text{ dB}$ isolation over a bandwidth ranging from $4$ to $8\text{ GHz}$ with $500$ unit cells, a number which is realistic in low-loss superconducting technology \cite{Macklin2015,Ranzani2017,Planat2020,Roudsari2023,Ranadive2024,Chang2025,Wang2025,Gaydamachenko2025,Malnou2025,Kow2025}.
 Noticeably, the isolation increases with the number of cells $N$ of the device.
 With more cells, the spatial variation of the modulation happens at a slower rate, i.e. $\mathrm{d}\Theta/\mathrm{d}x$ in Eq.~\eqref{eq:EoMDressedFrame} decreases and the adiabaticity of the mode conversion improves, resulting in higher attenuation.
 In the reverse direction of propagation, the modulation is phase-mismatched and mode conversion is limited to less than $0.02\text{ dB}$ independently of the device's length.
 Accounting for the back-scattering in the pump-line, simulated to be less than $-25\text{ dB}$, the mode conversion is still below $1 \text{ dB}$ over the whole isolation bandwidth.
 In the reverse direction of propagation, the insertion loss is hence dominated by the dielectric losses of the chosen implementation.